MicrosoftDocs/dynamics365smb-docs/business-central/LocalFunctionality/Canada/how-to-create-deposits.md

 ---
     title: How to Create Deposits [CA]
-    description: You can make deposits to maintain a transaction record that contains information that can be applied to outstanding invoices and credit memos in the Canadian version.
+    description: Make deposits to maintain a transaction record that contains information that can be applied to outstanding invoices and credit memos in the Canadian version.
     author: SorenGP

     ms.service: dynamics365-business-central